|Home Application Features||Pictures Login Buy Now|

 Second case: tablet in robot is positioned horizontally

-Many telepresence robots use lithium-ion and lithium-polymer batteries.
+Many telepresence robots use lithium-ion and lithium-polymer batteries, like those used in segways.
 They have a large capacity per unit weight.
 However, such batteries and robots containing such batteries are dangerous goods and are prohibited for transportation by aircraft for this reason.
 There are cases where they simply ignite, see for example, the table on the website of the US Department of Transportation.

 To ensure the comfort of communication with the telepresence robot, it must have the height of an average person.
 However, from purely geometric reasons, it follows that if one of the wheels hits a bump on the floor and rises, the "head " of the robot will deviate much more.
 For example, if the distance between wheels is 20 centimeters and the height of the robot is 140 centimeters (140/20 = 7), under irregularities on the floor of 2 mm deviations from the vertical position will be equal 2 * 7 = 1.4 centimeters, that is very big.
 To resolve this problem is extremely difficult and therefore all without exception telepresence robots "shake their heads" while driving, but to varying degrees.
 The wider the base and lower the robot, the less amplitude of rocking.